 To learn more about each candidate, click on the candidate’s name below to read their statement and biographical summary.

-This year members will be able to vote online.
+This year members were able to vote online.
 The voting system is designed to be secure and to protect the confidentiality of members’ votes.
 It is one that has been used successfully by other Ontario regulatory colleges.
 An online election process will improve efficiency and reduce the paper, printing and mailing costs associated with the election.